 Tree-related industries provide millions of jobs and can even help existing businesses.

-Quick fact: Businesses districts with high tree canopy cover attract more consumers to them.
+Quick fact: Businesses districts and shopping centers with high canopy cover attract more consumers than those with lesser canopy coverage.

 When planted in the right places, trees make our roads safer.
 Tree-lined streets have fewer incidents of speeding, road rage, and accidents.

 Quick fact: A 2006 study found that using trees to line roadways could decrease average speeds by 8mph.

 Trees produce hundreds of foods that we enjoy.
 Planting fruit trees can create local food sources and help alleviate food insecurity.

 Quick fact: Trees provide more than just fruits and nuts.
 They give us maple syrup, cinnamon, sassafras, and more!